-Little Miss Dynamite: The Life and Times of Brenda Lee by Brenda Lee and Julie Clay with Robert Oermann
+Little Miss Dynamite: The Life and Times of Brenda Lee

-Finding Her Voice: Women in Country Music with Mary A. Bufwack
+Finding Her Voice: Women in Country Music

 Robert Palmer was the first chief pop music critic for The New York Times, a frequent contributor to Rolling Stone, and his articles have appeared in many other publications.
-Few music writers have been as influential as Robert Palmer, who throughout his long career proved himself an authority in jazz, blues, rock, punk, avant-garde and world music criticism, discovering new artists and scenes years (sometimes decades) ahead of fashion.
+Few music writers have been as influential as Robert Palmer, who throughout his long career proved himself an authority on jazz, blues, rock, punk, avant-garde and world music criticism, discovering new artists and scenes years (sometimes decades) ahead of fashion.
 An author of several books, he taught American music at Yale, Bowdoin, the Smithsonian Institution, Brooklyn College, Carnegie Mellon and the University of Mississippi.
 Robert Palmer died in 1997.

-Blues and Chaos: The Music Writings of Robert Palmer edited by Anthony DeCurtis
+Blues and Chaos: The Music Writings of Robert Palmer

-Da Capo Best Music Writing 2010: The Year’s Finest Writing on Rock, Hip Hop, Jazz, Pop, Country & More, editor
+Da Capo Best Music Writing 2010: The Year’s Finest Writing on Rock, Hip Hop, Jazz, Pop, Country & More

 Rock She Wrote: Women Write About Rock, Pop and Soul

-co-edited Evelyn McDonnell
+co-edited with Evelyn McDonnell

-A writer for Rolling Stone magazine for twenty-five years, and frequent contributor to Sound + Vision, Outside, and Men’s Journal, Parke Puterbaugh is also the author of numerous travel books, one of which earned an award from the Society of American Travel Writers in 2004.
+A writer for Rolling Stone magazine for over twenty-five years, and frequent contributor to Sound + Vision, Outside, and Men’s Journal, Parke Puterbaugh is also the author of numerous travel books, one of which earned an award from the Society of American Travel Writers in 2004.
 He has worked as a writer and editor for the Rock and Roll Hall of Fame + Museum since its inception and co-edited I Want to Take You Higher: The Psychedelic Era for the museum.
 He lives in Greensboro, N.C.

 Carolina Beach Music

-forthcoming from The University of North Carolina Press
+Forthcoming from The University of North Carolina Press

 Suze Rotolo was an artist based in New York City.
 She died in February 2011.

-My Times in Black and White by Gerald Boyd edited by Robin Stone
+My Times in Black and White: Race and Power at the New York Times by Gerald Boyd

 Charlie is the co-host of Switched On Pop, a songwriter and longtime musical collaborator with his co-host Nate Sloan.
 Charlie also works in the humanitarian sector, serving as the Director of Product Management at Ushahidi, which builds crowdsourcing software to help people raise their voice.
 Previously, Charlie worked for Google and Google.org where he worked on internet access software and infrastructure projects to bridge the digital divide in the developing world.
 He also co-founded Runa, a social enterprise tea company that works with over 2,000 indigenous farming families.